kristipapallazo/ronwell-fullstack-app/README.md

 ctrl + V (to paste)
 ctrl + X (to exi)

-5. Some api calls need login for the auth
+5. Some api calls need login for the auth(optional)

+- This method is optional, to test some API calls that are auth required, bc are conditional rendered by auth token
 - Create a user with a random email and password

+6. Run the project(in root folder)
+   npm run dev